 Parents Need to Know

 Parents need to know that the recurring theme of the worth of women make this a powerful and poignant read for anyone, but particularly for young African-American women.

 What's the story?

 A spirited retelling of tales old and new, this is part collection and part celebration of the lore of African-American women.
 All manner of females--fairies and witches, the brave and the meek, women magical or fundamentally strong--star in this compilation of stories that broaden girls' understanding of where they came from and where they are going.

 Is it any good?

-The oral history of African-American women has been passed on for centuries through spoken word, spirituals and lullabies, autobiographical musings, and nighttime tales.
-Virginia Hamilton has collected the best of these, presenting them in a beautiful book illustrated by intensely colorful paintings.
+Virginia Hamilton creates a beautiful book illustrated by intensely colorful paintings.
+The oral history of African-American women has been passed on for centuries through spoken word, spirituals and lullabies, autobiographical musings, and nighttime tales, and Hamilton has collected the best of these.
 The comments that accompany the stories, explaining their history, colloquial language, and imagery, are as fascinating as the stories themselves, and contribute greatly to the sense of self a girl develops when reading these accounts.